edyedy123/Fit-Friends-App/BTS630/IterationTwo.md

 * Update exercise button by adding pictures, adding spaces in between, and change the font style, size & color.

 ### Eduardo:
-* Add profile account which include profile photo and personal infor such as name, age, gender, weight, height and so on
+* Add profile account which include profile photo and personal info such as name, age, gender, weight, height and so on

 ### Cha:
 * Send Friend request